tacowordpress/addmany/README.md

 Similar to ACF (Advanced Custom Fields), AddMany has the ability to create and repeat sets of fields.
 The main difference being, it puts control back into the hands of the developer.

+**Use Cases**
+ * control the order of posts (custom post types)
+ * assign modules or panels to a layout that are customizable
+ * relate posts to other posts
+ * repeate an arbitrary number of fields (like ACF repeater)
+ * overriding a post(s) fields on a case by case basis without affecting the original
+ * create site navigation (coming soon)

 **Requirements**

 AddMany would not be possible without The TacoWordPress framework – An ORM for custom post types.
 This is a requirement.